-Actually there are two monkeys, the first is with a male and has the natural ability to dive through hoops.
-The second monkey is with a women, its speciality the ability to jump really far, jump over hurdles whilst wearing stilts, and to walk on its hands.
+Actually, there are two monkeys, the first is with a male and has the natural ability to dive through hoops.
+The second monkey is with a woman, its speciality the ability to jump really far, jump over hurdles whilst wearing stilts, and to walk on its hands.
 I applaud, question the cruelty of the performance, and give away my banana.
 Paying it forward.

 I leave Asakusa and head over to Ueno Park for some light art.
 Today in the park there are illuminations from Ishii Motoko, the women who created the lighting for Tokyo Tower, the Rainbow Bridge to Odaiba, and many other lighting projects throughout Japan.